 On the specific DropBox page, you use the three tabs from the top to view different types of submissions: Files/Multimedia, Posts/Polls, and Quizzes.

 By default, newer submissions are listed on the top.
-You can use the member search box and the three helpful filters to find or sort submissions based on your needs.
+You can use the member search box and the three helpful filters to locate specific submissions based on your needs.

 Grade File/Multimedia Assignments